aio-libs/aiozmq/docs/rpc.rst

         .. seealso:: :ref:`aiozmq-rpc-value-translators`

+    :param aiozmq.ZmqEventLoop loop: an optional parameter to point :ref:`asyncio-event-loop`.
+If *loop* is *None* then default event loop will be given by :func:`asyncio.get_event_loop` call.

     :return: :class:`PubSubService` instance.
     :raise OSError: on system error.
-    :raise TypeError: if arguments have inappropriate type
+    :raise TypeError: if arguments have inappropriate type.

     .. seealso::